OSRS Introduces Giants’ Foundry

 Get the Commission from Kovac

-This is similar to getting a slayer task from a slayer master, a farming contract from Guildmaster Jane, or a Mahogany Homes minigame contract.
+This is similar to getting a slayer task from a Slayer Master, a farming contract from Guildmaster Jane, or a Mahogany Homes minigame contract.
 Kovac will assign you a giant sword.
-The commission will be described in two words representing qualities this sword needs to have.
+The commission will be described in two words, representing the qualities this sword needs to have.
 Examples that can be seen in the Jagex post are heavy/light, broad/narrow, and pointy/flat.
 We currently don’t know whether all the options are dual or if there’s something more complex.

 The second step is choosing the mold or molds for the sword.
-Because this is a sword that fits the sizes of a giant, you will need three different molds to smith it, one for the forte, blade, and tip of the sword.
-You’ll have to keep in mind the two descriptive words you were given when getting the commission from Kovac.
+Because this is a sword that fits the size of a giant, you will need three different molds to smith the forte, blade, and tip of the sword.
+Also, you’ll have to keep in mind the two descriptive words you were given when getting the commission from Kovac.

 Melting the Metal for the Giant’s Sword